DeletedMyEmail/SchroedingersCat/README.md

 <img align="middle" src="https://top.gg/api/widget/servers/872475386620026971.svg">

-Schroedinger's Cat is an easy-to-use discord bot providing slash commands to make your and your user's discord experience a lot better.
+Schroedinger's Cat is an easy-to-use discord bot providing slash commands to make your and your user's discord experience a lot better. <br><br>
 **Note:** The cat is currently offline until it's fully reworked in java (was written in python)

 <!-- FEATURES-->